claylittlehorse/lua-geometry/README.md

 # lua-collisions
-Primitive collision checks for use in (roblox) lua
+Primitive intersection checks and more for use in (roblox) lua